ironclad logo

 Examples of joint marketing agreements

-If you use desktop PCs, you’ve seen one of the most pervasive technological cobranding agreements in action.
+The Intel “Intel Inside” program demonstrates how powerful these agreements can be.
 Intel has joint marketing agreements with many computer manufacturers to add the “Intel Inside” logo to their machines.
-This has helped Intel build itself into a household name despite most end-users rarely interacting directly with their computer chips.
-Meanwhile, since users trust the Intel brand, computer manufacturers reap the benefits of that name recognition when they put stickers on their machines.
+This strategy helped Intel build itself into a household name despite most end-users rarely interacting directly with their computer chips.

-When do I need a joint marketing agreement
+When do I need a joint marketing agreement?

 Parts of a joint marketing agreement